Nation Radio Wales

-Nation Radio Wales is a regional radio station, broadcasting to south and west Wales on FM and across Wales on DAB.
+Nation Radio Wales is a regional radio station, broadcasting to South Wales, West Wales and North Somerset (including Brean, Highbridge and Burnham-on-Sea) on FM and across North East Wales, North Shropshire and Oswestry on DAB.
 It is owned and operated by Nation Broadcasting and broadcasts from studios near the St Hilary transmitter on the outskirts of Cowbridge.

 The station's music playlist originally consisted of new and classic guitar-led music, reflecting the franchise won originally by XFM, but in 2015, the format was changed to a broader format including mainstream pop music.

 As of September 2024, the station broadcasts to a weekly audience of 163,000, according to RAJAR.

 History

 Nation Radio began broadcasting on 16 June 2008, taking over the regional Ofcom broadcasting licence, which was held by XFM South Wales until GCap Media sold the station to Town and Country (now Nation Broadcasting) on 30 May 2008.

 In 2013, Nation Radio increased its coverage area via DAB - it began broadcasting to north-east Wales and parts of Cheshire and Merseyside in March, via MuxCo's Wrexham, Chester and Liverpool multiplex.
 In August, the station launched in Pembrokeshire and Carmarthenshire via the Muxco Mid and West Wales multiplex.

 In December 2017, Nation began broadcasting on FM in Carmarthenshire (102.9 FM) and Pembrokeshire (107.1 FM) Since March 2018, the station has broadcast in stereo on DAB+ in North East Wales.

 In December 2018, OFCOM gave the station's owners permission to replace sister station Radio Ceredigion with a relay of Nation.
 Five months later, it was reported Nation had decided to retain the local service and would request to reverse its decision on the station's format.
 In May 2019, Nation Broadcasting withdrew its request and Radio Ceredigion was replaced by a relay of Nation Radio Wales as originally planned.